 - Appliances.
 All the appliances need to work, because many potential buyers will ask for them to be demonstrated for them, especially the air conditioner.

-So in summary, although you may to be able to do anything about the constant decrease in your RVs book value, when you decide to either sell or trade it, there are things you can do to make it look its very best for potential buyers.
+So in summary, although you may not be able to do anything about the constant decrease in your RV's book value, when you decide to either sell or trade it, there are things you can do to make it look its very best for potential buyers.